Pylons/pyramid/docs/designdefense.rst

 Branching an application and continually merging in order to get new features and bugfixes is clearly useful.
-You can do that with a :mod:`repoze.bfg` application just as usefully as you can do it with any application.
-But deployment of an application written in :mod:`repoze.bfg` makes it possible to avoid the need for this even if the application doesn't define any plugpoints ahead of time.
+You can do that with a :mod:`pyramid` application just as usefully as you can do it with any application.
+But deployment of an application written in :mod:`pyramid` makes it possible to avoid the need for this even if the application doesn't define any plugpoints ahead of time.
 It's possible that promoters of competing web frameworks dismiss this feature in favor of branching and merging because applications written in their framework of choice aren't extensible out of the box in a comparably fundamental way.

-While :mod:`repoze.bfg` application are fundamentally extensible even if you don't write them with specific extensibility in mind, if you're moderately adventurous, you can also take it a step further.
+While :mod:`pyramid` application are fundamentally extensible even if you don't write them with specific extensibility in mind, if you're moderately adventurous, you can also take it a step further.
 If you learn more about the :term:`Zope Component Architecture`, you can optionally use it to expose other more domain-specific configuration plugpoints while developing an application.
-The plugpoints you expose needn't be as coarse as the ones provided automatically by :mod:`repoze.bfg` itself.
+The plugpoints you expose needn't be as coarse as the ones provided automatically by :mod:`pyramid` itself.
 For example, you might compose your own :term:`ZCML` directive that configures a set of views for a prebaked purpose (e.g. ``restview`` or somesuch) , allowing other people to refer to that directive when they make declarations in the